edamontology/edam-browser/paper.md

 ![The term Phylogeny has two parents](paper_resources/topics_tree_phylogeny.png)

 The interface also permits the navigation between different axes of the ontology, based on the EDAM properties that define their relationships (e.g. this *format* represents this type of *data*, this *data* is an output of this *operation* or is specific of this *topic*).
-One last salient feature of the interface is the representation of the usage of the selected concept in annotated resource collections, such as bio.tools, BioSphere, BioWeb and TeSS.
+One last salient feature of the interface is the representation of the usage of the selected concept in annotated resource collections, such as bio.tools, BioSphere [@brancotte2017biosphere], [BioWeb](http://bioweb.pasteur.fr) and [TeSS](https://tess.elixir-europe.org).

 ## Performance and flexibility